Flashtube: Operation

 This is a high-speed video of a xenon flashtube captured at over 44,000 frames per second.
 The single flash pulse in slow motion reveals a charged gas oscillation.

 The electrodes of the lamp are usually connected to a capacitor, which is charged to a relatively high voltage (generally between 250 and 5000 volts), using a step up transformer and a rectifier.
 The gas, however, exhibits extremely high resistance, and the lamp will not conduct electricity until the gas is ionized.
 Once ionized, or "triggered", a spark will form between the electrodes, allowing the capacitor to discharge.
 The sudden surge of electric current quickly heats the gas to a plasma state, where electrical resistance becomes very low.
-There are several methods of triggering.
+There are two main methods of triggering, external and series.

 External triggering

 Xenon flashtubes used on smartphones and cameras are usually externally triggered.

 External triggering is the most common method of operation, especially for photographic use.
 The electrodes are charged to a voltage high enough to respond to triggering, but below the lamp's self-flash threshold.
 An extremely high voltage pulse, (usually between 2000 and 150,000 volts), the "trigger pulse", is applied either directly to or very near the glass envelope.
 (Water-cooled flashtubes sometimes apply this pulse directly to the cooling water, and often to the housing of the unit as well, so care must be taken with this type of system.)
 The short, high voltage pulse creates a rising electrostatic field, which ionizes the gas inside the tube.
 The capacitance of the glass couples the trigger pulse into the envelope, where it exceeds the breakdown voltage of the gas surrounding one or both of the electrodes, forming spark streamers.
 The streamers propagate via capacitance along the glass at a speed of 1 centimeter in 60 nanoseconds (170 km/s).
 (A trigger pulse must have a long enough duration to allow one streamer to reach the opposite electrode, or erratic triggering will result.)
 The triggering can be enhanced by applying the trigger pulse to a "reference plane", which may be in the form of a metal band or reflector affixed to the glass, a conductive paint, or a thin wire wrapped around the length of the lamp.
-If the capacitor voltage is greater than the voltage drop between the cathode and the anode, when the internal spark streamers bridge the electrodes the capacitor will discharge through the ionized gas, heating the xenon to a high enough temperature for the emission light.
+If the capacitor voltage is greater than the voltage drop between the cathode and the anode, when the internal spark streamers bridge the electrodes the capacitor will discharge through the ionized gas, heating the xenon to a high enough temperature for the emission of light.